iggual/AetherWorld/docs/The_Twelve_Golden_Flowers_Meeting_1.md

 “Funny,” you cried, “it tickles my nose!”
 While shivers danced down to your toes.
-“I thought divine connections were sweeter,” you teased, “Not quite so… earthy or funny smelly oh pleased!”
+“I thought divine connections were sweeter,” you teased, “Not quite so… earthy or funny smelly oh so pleased!”

 But here’s the truth, let me confess:
 Even goddesses get a little messy.